Poojamv8198/python-for-devops/Day-03/keywords.md

 7. **while**: It is used to create a loop that repeatedly executes a block of code as long as a specified condition is true.

-8. **for**: It is used to create a loop that iterates over a sequence (such as a list, tuple, or string) and executes a block of code for each item in the sequence.
+8. **for**: It is used to create a loop that iterates(repetative actons) over a sequence (such as a list, tuple, or string) and executes a block of code for each item in the sequence.

 9. **in**: Used with `for`, it checks if a value is present in a sequence.